 Z+7=15Z + 7 = 15

-First let's see that this time the variable is ZZ.
+Upon observation we can see that the variable in this equation is ZZ.
 The variable can be denoted by any letter we want.

 As we have explained before, we are interested in finding the value of the ZZ that will give us the solution to the equation.
 Therefore, we will now try to isolate ZZ.
 We will do this by subtracting 77 from the two members of the equation.